Make a Decision (Now)

 Forgive me for invading your thoughts about the imagery you see here.
 I know that you have already found many thoughts filling you mind as you look at this scene.
 How often have we found ourselves facing a choice between pathways?
 Here we see a dark and a lighter pathway.
 What would cause us to choose one over the other?
 Perhaps we know what lies down the dark path; our cabin, that favorite fishing hole or…?
 The lighter path can lead to various places too, some to our benefit or…?
 We can guess, we can deduce, we can rely on instinct or prior knowledge or a combination thereof.
 We get to exercise our choice; our Fee Will comes into play here almost unnoticed but is a part of our decision making none the less.

-I know that elsewhere I have said that we are what we do.
+Elsewhere I have said that we are what we do.
 What we do is based on decisions, and however subtle, they have effects, consequences.
 Stand, sit or run, each brings a different result.
 We do this endlessly every day.
 Sometimes we take a little time to decide, but more often than not we act out of habit.
 We are making choices.
 Take time to consider the results of you decisions.

 The Term Free Will is not In Scripture